BuoyantIO/gateway-api-workshop/README.md

 <!-- @wait_clear -->

-## Sidebar: Operational Concerns
+## Operational Concerns

 It's worth calling out that we're now in a state that is _not_ a good idea, operationally speaking.
-To see why, imagine that it's six weeks later, something is going wrong with smilies, and the on-call engineer in the NOC is someone who wasn't at this workshop.
+To see why, imagine that it's six weeks later, something is going wrong with smilies, and the on-call engineer is someone who wasn't at this workshop.

 They've been told that the first place to start is the `face` workload's logs, so they go there: